-The EIFFE Prevention Program provides education to medical professionals via contining medical education (CME) trainings and events.
+The EIFFE Prevention Program Medical provides education to medical professionals via contining medical education (CME) trainings and events.
 The EIFFE Prevention Program, which was created by the Baylor College of Medicine and funded by a grant from the Investor Protection Trust, is a partnership between IPT, the North American Securities Administrators Association (NASAA) and the National Adult Protective Services Association (NAPSA) in cooperation with leading U.S. medical associations including the American Academy of Family Physicians, the National Area Health Education Center Organization and the National Association of Geriatric Education Centers.
-Twenty eight State Securities Regulators have joined the EIFFE Prevention Program to help protect seniors in their states and jurisdictions from investment fraud and financial exploitation.
+Thirty three State Securities Regulators have joined the EIFFE Prevention Program Medical to help protect seniors in their states and jurisdictions from investment fraud and financial exploitation.

 EIFFE Prevention Program Materials